-As given in Chapter 4.3.4.4, the results obtained in 2016 and 2017 clearly show that the project area (and even single FiT-plots) is of high importance for migration of large soaring birds in spring.
+As given in Chapter 4.3.4.4, the results obtained in 2016 and 2017 clearly show that the project area (and even single Wind project-plots) is of high importance for migration of large soaring birds in spring.
 Some species recorded in the project area are of international conservational concern and / or their number represents a significant proportion of their flyway population.
-Hence, "receptor sensitivity" is assessed to be high.
+Hence, the whole project area has to be regarded as a high sensitive area during spring migration and "receptor sensitivity" is assessed to be high.